rpraveen511/Angular-Interview-Questions/README.md

   **[⬆ Back to Top](#table-of-contents)**

 13. ### What is metadata?
     Metadata is used to decorate a class so that it can configure the expected behavior of the class.
-The metadata is represented by decorators
+The metadata is represented by decorators.
+    **Decorators are a design pattern that is used to separate modification of a class**
     1. **Class decorators**, e.g. @Component and @NgModule
         ```typescript
         import { NgModule, Component } from '@angular/core';